 Instead of marinating cuts of pork or beef, opt for flavoursome sausages to make up for it.
 Spanish chorizo and spicy merguez really pack a punch, and when teamed with potatoes and peppers on a skewer provide an individually-sized complete main course.

-Our food editor, Barney, recommends going for salads with a rice or grain base as they hold up better in the sun.
-We’re big fans of ready-cooked pouches of Puy lentils and interesting grains such as red quinoa and spelt.
+Our food editor-at-large, Barney, recommends going for salads with a rice or grain base as they hold up better in the sun.
+We’re big fans of ready-cooked pouches of puy lentils and interesting grains such as red quinoa and spelt.
 Pour them into a bowl and toss with deli vegetables and feta cheese.

 If in doubt as to how to impress with your dessert, get stacking and provide impact with height.
 This layered cheesecake is the ultimate deconstructed pud.
 Use whole biscuits instead of a crumbled set base, then spoon on sweetened sherry cream cheese and garnish your mountainous stack with summer berries.